 Your next Disney Vacation is going to look a whole lot different than you’re used to.
 At least in the short term.
 As the world tries to recoup losses we’re all still moving forward with lots and lots of caution.
 And the same goes for Walt Disney World and Disneyland too.
 If you’re planning to travel to Walt Disney World soon, say within the next year or two, here’s how your Disney Vacation may be affected.
-These official rules on the Walt Disney World website give us a glimpse of what is to come, but here’s all the details to help you get a handle on the changes at Walt Disney World.
+These official rules on the Walt Disney World website give us a glimpse of what is to come, but here are all the details to help you get a handle on the changes at Walt Disney World.